chao-mu/syntheffect-modules/README.md

 # syntheffect-modules

-This repository is a proof of concept to explore the ideal of hosting modules and shaders for use with SynthEffect outside the SynthEffect repository.
+This repository contains modules for SynthEffect, a video synthesizer builder.

 See https://syntheffect.com/

 ## Getting started